Business Building

 What Is a Holding Company?

 A holding company can be an LLC.
-A holding company is simply an business entity which owns other business entities (subsidiaries) and valuable assets.
+A holding company is simply a business entity that owns other business entities (subsidiaries) and valuable assets.
 This means that the formation process for a holding company is the same as that of any other company.
-These assets may include intellectual property, equipment or real estate.
+These assets may include intellectual property, equipment, or real estate.
 The holding entity does not engage in any business of its own.
 Rather, subsidiaries engage in risky operations so the holding LLC remains beyond the reach of creditors.

 manquestion